Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Finite-time Lyapunov exponents and early-warning signals

 \subsection{Joint skewproduct structure}

 In this subsection, we present the joint skewproduct formulation for the parametric problems \eqref{eq:4Cparametrictransitionequation} presented in Subsection~\ref{subsec:4Cmechanisms}.
-The definition and construction of the skewproduct formalism can be found in Subsection~\ref{subsec:2Bskewproductpreliminaries} of Appendix~\ref{appendix1}.
+The definition and construction of the skewproduct formalism from a single vector field can be found in Subsection~\ref{subsec:2Bskewproductpreliminaries} of Appendix~\ref{appendix1}.

 For the rate and phase mechanisms, we get parametric families \eqref{eq:4Cparametrictransitionequation} that have the same past and future equations for all the values of the parameter.
 As long as there is some $c_0$ for which \eqref{eq:4Cparametrictransitionequation}$_{c_0}$ is in \textsc{Case} \hyperlink{Bc}{{\rm B}}, we are able to construct a joint skewproduct representation of all the equations of the parametric family \eqref{eq:4Cparametrictransitionequation} on a common base $\Omega$, which is defined as the hull of $f_{\Gamma^{c_0}}(t,x)=f(t,x,\Gamma^{c_0}(t))$.